 (b) if the licence had been obtained without the payment of a vehicle licence fee or upon the payment of a reduced vehicle licence fee and unless the provisions of section 19(17) have been complied with, within 7 days after ceasing to be the owner, return the licence and the appropriate number plates to the Director General.

-(2) A person who becomes the owner of a vehicle in respect of which a licence has been granted shall, within 14 days after becoming the owner, give notice in writing to the Director General of that fact and apply for the transfer of the licence to the person.
+(2) A person who becomes the owner of a vehicle in respect of which a licence has been granted shall, within 14 days after becoming the owner, give notice in writing to the Director General of that fact.

-(2a) As soon as practicable after receiving notice under subsection (1)(a) or (2), or otherwise, of a change in the ownership of a vehicle in respect of which a licence has been granted, the Director General shall issue the new owner with a notice requiring the new owner —
+(2a) As soon as practicable after receiving notice under subsection (1)(a) or (2), or otherwise, of a change in the ownership of a vehicle in respect of which a licence has been granted —

-(a) if the Director General reasonably suspects that the vehicle does not meet a prescribed standard or requirement relating to the security of the vehicle, to cause the vehicle to be modified so that it does meet the prescribed standard or requirement; and
+(a) if the Director General reasonably suspects that the vehicle does not meet a prescribed standard or requirement relating to the security of the vehicle, the Director General may issue to the new owner a notice requiring that the vehicle be modified so that it does meet the prescribed standard or requirement; or

-(b) to pay an amount being —

-(i) the prescribed transfer fee; and

-(ii) the stamp duty, and any penalty tax, payable under the Stamp Act 1921 on the transfer of the licence.
+(b) if the Director General is satisfied that the licence may be transferred under section 17(2) and no application has been made under section 17(1), the Director General may issue to the new owner a notice requiring that an application for the transfer of the licence be made under section 17.

+(2b) In subsection (2a) —

+“new owner”, in relation to a vehicle, means a person who, according to the notice received by the Director General, has become a new owner of the vehicle and, if there is more than one such person, each or any of them.

-(2b) If the new owner complies with the notice issued under subsection (2a) within 28 days after the notice is issued, or any longer period that the Director General allows, the Director General, subject to subsection (5), shall transfer the licence to the new owner.
+(2c) If a vehicle has not been modified in accordance with a notice issued under subsection (2a)(a) within 28 days after the notice is issued, or any longer period that the Director General allows, the Director General shall cancel the licence in respect of the vehicle.

-(2c) If the new owner does not comply with the notice issued under subsection (2a) within 28 days after the notice is issued, or any longer period that the Director General allows, then —
+(2d) A person to whom a notice is issued under subsection (2a)(b) commits an offence if an application for the transfer of the licence for the vehicle is not made within 28 days after the notice is issued, or any longer period that the Director General allows, unless it can be shown that —

-(a) if the notice contains the requirement referred to in subsection (2a)(a) and the new owner has not complied with the requirement, the Director General shall cancel the licence in respect of the vehicle, whether or not the new owner has complied with the requirement in subsection (2a)(b); and

-(b) in any other case, the owner commits an offence.

-(2d) If under subsection (2c)(a) the Director General cancels a licence, the Director General shall refund to the new owner any of the amount referred to in subsection (2a)(b) that has been paid by the new owner.
+(a) the person did not agree to becoming an owner of the vehicle and has notified the Director General in writing accordingly;

+(b) another person has been nominated for the purposes of section 5(4);

+(c) there is more than one owner of the vehicle and there is good reason why a person was not nominated under section 5(4); or

+(d) there was some other good reason why the application for the transfer of the licence was not made.

-(3) The court convicting a person of an offence against subsection (2c) shall, whether imposing a penalty or not, order the person to pay the sum of —
+(3) The court convicting a person of an offence against subsection (2d) shall, whether imposing a penalty or not, order the person to pay the sum of —

 (a) the prescribed transfer fee; and